andrewkruger/dsp/01b-install_jupyter.md

 >### Part 2:  Using the Notebook
 Review the [notes on using Jupyter Notebook](resources/jupyter_notebook_2_use.md) and create a test notebook.
 Do some practice and get accustomed to navigating around the notebook.

+>> I found Jupyter so useful that I made a tutorial for students in my Independent Research course on how to calibrate magnetometers: https://github.com/andrewkruger/Magnetometer_calibration/blob/master/MagCal.ipynb